Skip to contents

 #> > How are you?

-#> Use '<tidyprompt>$base_prompt' to show the base prompt text.
+#> Use 'x$construct_prompt_text()' to get the full prompt text.

-#> Use '<tidyprompt> |> construct_prompt_text()' to get the full prompt text.
+#> Use 'get_prompt_wraps(x)' to show the prompt wraps.

 #>